alexlib/PIV-analysis-1/README.md

   + folder containing **[cb#\_m.tif]** and PIV output (e.g. _[cell1]_)
   + name for the output stamp to be appended to all saved output files (e.g. [output_name]: cell1); need to be the same assigned when running **[happy_piv.m]**!
   + the movie ID (# in **[cb#\_m.tif]**)
+  + the maximum disassembly to be displayed in the heatmap [A.U.]
 - output: this script returns the refined stack **[actin_turnover_heatmap_(ouput_name).tif]** (in folder [images]) showing the negative actin turnover (disassembly in arbitrary units) for each frame

 ### Flow streamline analysis